Best robot lawn mowers 2023: Jump Menu

 The Smart Sileno+ is part of Gardena’s smart system range, which includes things like electronic timers and automatic garden sprinklers.
 That’s handy because the devices not only talk to each other when connected to a gateway via your home router, they also have internet access as well – and that means you can control them remotely using the free Gardena smart system app for iOS and Android.
 Clever.

 In practice this means that the Gardena Smart Sileno+ robot mower knows only to mow the garden when the garden sprinkler isn’t working.
-It also includes Gardena’s SensorCut System, which effectively measures the height of the grass so it only cuts your lawn when necessary.
+This model also includes Gardena’s SensorCut System, which effectively measures the height of the grass so it only cuts your lawn when necessary.
 Anything else?
-Unlike less capable mowers, Gardena Smart Sileno+ can handle complex, sloping lawns (with inclines of up to 35%) and can navigate even narrow areas with ease.
+Unlike less capable mowers, Gardena Smart Sileno+ can handle complex, sloping lawns with inclines of up to 35% and can navigate even narrow areas with ease.

-How to choose the best robot lawnmower for you
+How to choose the best robot lawn mower

 Another thing worth noting is that robotic mowers tend to travel in a haphazard fashion that may make you wonder if you've bought a duffer.
 You haven't, it knows exactly where it's been and where it's going.
-So, bear with the zigzag patterns on your lawn for the first day or two and eventually the whole sward will look evenly mowed and as smooth as a billiard table.
+So, bear with the zigzag patterns on your lawn for the first few days and eventually the whole sward will look evenly mowed and as smooth as a billiard table.